Hu Na: Later life

 After receiving asylum.
-Hu Na played professional tennis for the United States.
+Hu Na played tennis for the United States.
 Her best Grand Slam result was a third-round finish at the 1985 Wimbledon.
-She retired from professional play in 1991, however, after sustaining injuries.
+She retired from professional play in 1991 after sustaining injuries.

-Hu Na resettled in Taiwan, where she worked as a tennis commentator for ESPN and established the Hu Na Bitan Tennis Club in Taipei which later trained the Taiwanese tennis star Hsieh Su-wei.
+Hu Na resettled in Taiwan, where she worked as a tennis commentator for ESPN, and she established the Hu Na Bitan Tennis Club in Taipei, which later trained the Taiwanese tennis star Hsieh Su-wei.
 She has returned to mainland China many times to promote the sport and visit her family.